fkarg/fkarg.github.io/staged/goalboss.md

 # Review
-I'm not part of a big business corporate workplace yet, but It helped me get a more clearer picture of some common pitfalls - I'll attempt to avoid going forward.
+I'm not part of a big business corporate workplace yet, but It helped me get a clearer picture of some common pitfalls.
+I'll attempt to avoid them going forward.

-What I've noticed, though: most of the principles are applicable to club and student group meetings.
+What I've noticed, though: almost all principles are applicable to club and student group meetings as well.

 ---
 ## Main Takeaways
 There are quite a few things I'd like to touch upon at least.
-Even though I got most of my deeper understanding from other sources (or personal experience), Will Pemble is probably where I became aware of those first.
+Even though I got most of my deeper understanding from other sources (or personal experience), Will Pemble - his presentation, coaching seminar or the book - is probably where I became aware of those first.

 Each of these topics has one or multiple chapters dedicated to it.
 - Death by Winning